Asta: 600 / Evening Sale del 05 dicembre 2025 a Monaco di Baviera button next Lot 125001236

 • The lost nude painting “Weib” (1910, also inspired by “Lotte”) is considered one of the most scandalous paintings of the “Brücke”.

-• Spectacular on both sides: nude portrait and fruit still life from Pechstein’s ‘Brücke’ heyday.
+• Spectacular on both sides: nude portrait and fruit still life from Pechstein’s ‘Brücke’ heyday

-Private collection, southern Germany ( 1986-2011).
+Private collection, southern Germany (acquired from the above in 1986).

 Private collection, Europe (acquired from the above in 2011).